Paul De Morais is a Postdoctoral Fellow at UC Berkeley's Center for African Studies

 Zohar Weiman-Kelman was appointed as an Assistant Professor of English Literature at Ben-Gurion University (after a PostDoc at U of Toronto and another gig at Penn.).

-Paul Haacke is Adjunct Assistant Professor in the Humanities & Media Studies at the Pratt Institute in Brooklyn, New York.
+Paul Haacke is Adjunct Associate Professor in the Humanities & Media Studies at the Pratt Institute in Brooklyn, New York.

 Dascha Inciarte: Gray Lecturer, Department of Comparative Literature, UC Berkeley.